15 comments

 They're far from guaranteed to catch things they monitor anyway, and I feel they mostly just exist to let enterprise pretend they care about security by buying ineffective band aids and duct tape.
 I guess a legal defense is more important than a technical one.

-• StressedDev a day ago
+• StressedDev 3 months ago

 You are right that this is not an io_uring issue.